jsachica/config/README.md

 # Dotfiles

 Personal configuration files for development environment.
+Applicable to OSX.
+Have not tried in other OS.

 ## Contents

-- **nvim/** - Neovim configuration (Kickstart-based)
+- **nvim/** - Neovim configuration
 - **tmux/** - Tmux configuration

 ## Setup